chloewildman/teddy-crunch-co-improved/README.md

 ### Previous assignments

-The majority of the code is from the Mdoule 5 assignment since that is the expectation for this assignment.
+The majority of the code is from the Module 5 assignment since that is the expectation for this assignment.
 I did make some minor improvements -- since I needed to move the API call to the json file into the App.jsx file, I pulled it our of the Shop.jsx file and now that data is passed as a prop to Shop.jsx.

 ### Previous experience